 1. The partnership itself, with its 80 partners including UNODC, responsible for defining and implementing priorities centred on the Vienna Declaration and based on the principle of the shared responsibility; and

 2. The global programme established by UNODC on behalf of the partnership to provide coordination support.
-The current Phase IV of the GLOY09 programme, located in the Division for Operations, was initially set up for a period of three years (2013 - 2016) with a total budget of roughly 5 million USD.
+The current Phase IV of the GLOY09 programme, supported by the Paris Pact Coordination Unit located in the Division for Operations, has been extended to cover a four-year period (2013-2017) with a total budget of roughly 6.7 million USD.

 The Paris Pact Programme and its three Components